Inborn errors of immunity: Classification

-International Union of Immunological Societies classification of IEI

 The International Union of Immunological Societies (2022) has classified IEI disorders into the following 10 categories:

 1).
 Cellular and hormonal immunodeficiencies consisting of 66 defective genes causing 58 different diseases.
 These diseases include severe combined immunodeficiency diseases that are associated with low levels of CD3 protein-expressing T cells plus low levels of T-cell receptor excision circles (low levels of the circles indicate that the T cells have not matured); less severe forms of the combined immunodeficiencies are also included in this category.

 2).
 Combined immunodeficiencies with associated or syndromic features consisting of 69 defective genes causing 68 diseases.
 These diseases are a set of signs and symptoms characteristic of a particular immune disorder and tend to occur together in people with the same disorder.
 These disorders include combined immunodeficiencies of T cells and B cells (i.e., gene defects that alter the development and function of the immune system).

 3).
 Predominantly antibody disorders consisting of 45 defective genes causing 51 diseases.
 These antibody disorders include hypogammaglobulinemia, i.e., reductions in one or more of the four antibody classes, and other types of antibody deficiencies.

 4).
 Diseases of immune dysregulation consisting of 52 defective genes causing 51 diseases.
 These diseases include hemophagocytic lymphohistiocytosis and defects that cause an increases in the susceptibility of individuals to develop Epstein–Barr virus-induced immunity disorders.
 (About 50% of all five-year-old children and 90% of adults have evidence of previous infection with this virus; see Epstein–Barr virus–associated lymphoproliferative diseases).

 5).
 Congenital defects of phagocyte number or function consisting of 42 gene defects causing 35 diseases.
 These diseases include neutropenia not caused by antibodies directed against neutrophils and functional defects in phagocyte function.